 Sunglasses- For polar travel, I have used both the Julbo Vermont Classic and the Vuarnet Glacier 1315.
 Goggles are also critical in higher winds and in whiteout conditions.
 The color temperature of the lens is also critical for seeing detail during whiteouts.

-Balaclava- A balaclava is critical once temps get below zero (F) and in even warmer conditions once the wind chill becomes notable.
+Balaclava- A balaclava is critical once temps get below 0°F and in even warmer conditions once the wind chill becomes notable.
 The mask helps protect the skin on your face and also allows inspired air to warm slightly before it enters the lungs.

-Wool cap- Given how follicly challenged I am, a thick wool beannie is critical.
+Wool cap- Given how follicly challenged I am, a thick wool beanie is critical.
 I have used the Prometheus Design Werx merino wool watch cap for years.

 Harness and safety lines- When traveling in crevasse areas, I would wear a full harness and connect a static line to the vehicle.
 During the Greenland crossing, I went hip-deep into a crevasse and we spent several hours recovering the trailer from a crevasse as well.
 Safety is paramount.

-Sleeping Bag- I have used the NEMO Equipment Cannon -40 sleeping bag for both of my polar expeditions.
-Tip: Add a Nalgene bottle filled with boiling water to the foot of the bag for instant Zzzzzs
+Sleeping Bag- I have used the NEMO Equipment Canon -40° sleeping bag for both of my polar expeditions.
+Tip: Add a Nalgene bottle filled with boiling water to the foot of the bag for instant Zzzzzs.

 One of my Red Oxx bags in Antarctica.
 The compression straps are key with winter gear (which is quite compressible).